 It’s now easier than ever for a small business to file for Chapter 11 protection and reorganize the business.
-Begining in Feburary of 2020, the Small Business Reorganization Act introduces new procedures and protections for small businesses.
-The new small business law also lowers the fees associated with filing a Chapter 11, which is truly a win for small business that need to reorganize.
+Beginning in February of 2020, the Small Business Reorganization Act introduces new procedures and protections for small businesses.
+The new small business law also lowers the fees associated with filing a Chapter 11, which is truly a win for small businesses that need to reorganize.
 Call today to discuss your situation.

 The Small Business Reorganization Act of 2019: